 Using technology and social media has allowed me to learn more about who my athlete is and find common areas of interest that can help to spark the relationship.
 TeamBuildr has been a big help in this factor to gain information about the athlete while they are outside of school.
 Using this information allows us to modify their training program based on the information that they provide me in their daily survey.
 Social media has allowed me as a coach to pour into athletes lives.
-You must be careful with the use of social media and athletes, but I have found that through our Instagram page we easily send information to our athletes regarding nutrition, training articles, etc. This information does not have to revolve around training because athletes today spend more time on social media than ever before and it’s a great way to send a quick bit of information to them.
+You must be careful with the use of social media when mentoring student athletes, but I have found that through our Instagram page we easily send information to our athletes regarding nutrition, training articles, etc. This information does not have to revolve around training because athletes today spend more time on social media than ever before and it’s a great way to send a quick bit of information to them.

 Learn more about how TeamBuildr propels teams forward, both on and off the field.